 The 30% FATCA withholding tax will not apply to clients of Canadian financial institutions.
 It will only apply to a Canadian financial institution if the financial institution is not compliant with its obligations as set out by the agreement.

-Americans who are Canadian residents and non-compliant with their U.S. tax filing requirements should be aware that Canadian financial institutions report information regarding their investments to the IRS.
-The same applies for Canadians with U.S. tax filing requirements.
+Americans who are Canadian residents and non-compliant with their US tax filing requirements should be aware that Canadian financial institutions report information regarding their investments to the IRS.
+The same applies to Canadians with US tax filing requirements.

 Taxpayers who own more than $100,000 of specified foreign property at any point during the year must file form T1135.

 The CRA has simplified procedures for taxpayers who hold specified foreign property with a total cost base of more than $100,000 and less than $250,000 at any time in the tax year.

 Taxpayers who hold more than $250,000 of specified foreign property must continue using the current detailed reporting method.

 Specified foreign property includes funds (such as cash) held in a financial account outside Canada, shares of non-resident corporations (including those held in Canadian brokerage accounts), debts owed by non-residents (such as bonds issued by non-resident corporations and governments), interests in non-resident trusts, real property outside of Canada, and other property outside Canada.